 Commercial Strength: What is “commercial strength?”
 Not all marks are equally well known.
 Trademark strength is somewhat like the renown of people.
 Only a very few people are famous enough to be widely known and recognized around the world.
 Most people are known and recognized only by a small circle of family and friends.

 Some trademarks have commercial strength” in the sense they are widely known and recognized.
 A few trademarks are in the clearly “famous” category.
 Examples of “famous” marks include “Apple” for computers and smart phones, “Google” for a search engine, “Coca-Cola” for beverages, and “Toyota” for vehicles.
 Some trademarks have commercial strength only in a certain market niche such as mountain climbing gear, plumbing supplies, or commercial airplane electronics equipment, but relatively weak outside that field.
-How well known a trademark is determined by actual marketplace recognition, which includes advertising expenditures and number of sales.
+Actual marketplace recognition, which includes advertising expenditures and number of sales, determines how well known a trademark is.

 Commercial strength can transform a mark that is not conceptually strong into a strong mark.